hashicorp/consul/website/source/docs/connect/proxies/built-in.md

 page_title: "Connect - Built-in Proxy"
 sidebar_current: "docs-connect-proxies-built-in"
 description: |-
-  Consul Connect comes with a built in proxy for testing and development.
+  Consul Connect comes with a built-in proxy for testing and development.
 ---

 # Built-In Proxy Options

-Consul comes with a built in L4 proxy for testing and development with Consul Connect.
+Consul comes with a built-in L4 proxy for testing and development with Consul Connect.

 Below is a complete example of all the configuration options available